noahmtnr/ines-autonomous-dispatching/README.md

 - *count_steps_mean* : Average number of steps the agent takes for one order.
 - *n_trained_episodes*: Number of episodes the agent trained.

-**Delivered and Not Deliver.**
+**Delivered and Not Delivered.**

-- *count_terminated* : Number of orders that was terminated (interrupted because bookown was made).
+- *count_terminated* : Number of orders terminated (interrupted because bookown was made).
-- *count_delivered_on_time* : Number of orders that was delivered within the pre-specified period of delivery.
+- *count_delivered_on_time* : Number of orders delivered within the pre-specified period of delivery.
-- *count_delivered_with_delay* : Number of orders that was deliverd within 12 hours after the pre-specified period of delivery.
+- *count_delivered_with_delay* : Number of orders deliverd within 12 hours after the pre-specified period of delivery.
-- *count_not_deliverd* : Number of orders that was not delivered within the pre-specified period of delivery (plus 12 hours).
+- *count_not_deliverd* : Number of orders not delivered within the pre-specified period of delivery (plus 12 hours).
-- *share_delivered_on_time* : Ratio of orders that was delivered on time to the total number of orders.
+- *share_delivered_on_time* : Ratio of orders delivered on time to the total number of orders.

 **Available and Useful Trips.**
 Available equals the shared trips that were available to an agent in one run.
 Available useful equals the useful shared